Shirley Clariece Robertson Wicks Jarvis

 Shirley lived in New York, Virginia and Ohio before moving to Venice in 1975.

-She was predeceased by her husband, Linnie Jarvis; daughter Joyce Carlisle (David) of her husband Gerard Wicks; and also her parents, Raymond and Blanche Robertson.
+She was predeceased by her husband Linnie Jarvis; daughter Joyce Carlisle (David), of her husband Gerard Wicks; and her parents, Raymond and Blanche Robertson.

 Shirley is survived by four grandchildren, Sarah Quackenbush, Abigail Carlisle, Benjamin Carlisle and Bethany Carter; nine great-grandchildren; and her partner, L. "Grandpa" George Armstrong.